Telicent-io/telicent-core-charts/charts/telicent-core/charts/traefik-proxy/README.md

 ### Global Parameters

 Contains global parameters; these parameters are mirrored within the Telicent core umbrella chart
-Note: Oly global parameters used within this chart will be listed below
+Note: Only global parameters used within this chart will be listed below

 | Name                                | Description                                                                                                                                                                            | Value              |
 | ----------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------ |